Klasse-Digitale-Grafik/tutorials/GoLive.md

 ### Check browser console `debug`
 Open the browser console and check for any errors or warnings while surfing your website.

+### Minify CSS and JS `speed`
+You want to organize your code files in a way that is best readable for human beings.
+However, that might cost additional file weight.
+Consider minifying (or uglifying) your code before shipping it.

 ### Check loading of assets `speed`
 Go to the "network" tab in your browser console and check if there are any resources that take really long to load.